In my previous blog I covered how to how to identify fake referral traffic in Google Analytics data. Now it’s time to clean it up!

 Applying the filtered segment view revealed that the spam referrals to this particular website accounted for approximately 70% of the overall data collected!
 Having cleaned it up and restored the accurate results, the Analytics stats became useful again and can once again be used to help inform design decisions on future updates to the website.

-Next time, I’ll explain how to create a filter to stop future data from being collected in the first place!
+Next time, I’ll explain how to create a filter to stop spam data from being logged by Google Analytics in the first place!